dabeaz/curio/docs/tutorial.rst

     kernel = curio.Kernel(with_monitor=True)

 The monitor can show you the state of each task and you can get stack traces.
-Remember that you enter the monitor by pressing Ctrl-C.
+Remember that you enter the monitor by running ``python3 -m curio.monitor`` in a separate window.

 As another possible debugging tool, you can have curio launch ``pdb`` when a task crashes.
 Do this::